PySymmPol: Symmetric Polynomials in Python: Statement of need

 Additionally, Young diagrams are represented as cycles within the symmetric group $\mathfrak{S}_N$, denoted as $\lambda = (1^{k_1} 2^{k_2} \dots)$, where $N = \sum_i\lambda_i = \sum_j j k_k$.
 These cycles serve as representatives of the conjugacy class of $\mathfrak{S}_N$, and as such, we refer to them as conjugacy class vectors.
 This alternative representation offers insights into the structural properties of integer partitions and facilitates their manipulation within the framework of group theory.

-Our keen interest in exploring these representations stems from their relevance in the realm of two-dimensional Conformal Field Theories (CFTs).
+Our keen interest in exploring these representations stems from their relevance in the realm of two-dimensional Integrable and Conformal Field Theories, see \cite{Babelon:2003, Marino:2005, Okounkov:2006} for a small sample of physical problems that require tools to manipulate these (and others) combinatorics objects.
 In this context, bosonic states are labeled by conjugacy class vectors, highlighting the importance of understanding and manipulating such representations.
 Conversely, fermions are represented using the standard representation, emphasizing the need to bridge the conceptual gap between these distinct frameworks.
 Investigating these representations not only sheds light on the fundamental properties of fermion states within CFTs but also provides valuable insights for theoretical developments in quantum field theory and related fields.